 Human activities are estimated to have caused approximately 1.0°C of global warming above pre-industrial levels.
-Most of this warming has occurred in the past 35 years, with the seven warmest years on record taking place since 2010.
-Between the years 2006-2015, the observed global mean surface temperature was 0.87°C higher than the average over the 1850-1990 period.
+Most of this warming has occurred in the past 35 years, with the ten warmest years on record taking place since 2010.
+2022 was the sixth warmest year on record according to the US National Oceanic and Atmospheric Administration's (NOAA) temperature data, the year also observed a global mean surface temperature which was 0.86°C higher than the 20th century average.
 The overwhelming scientific consensus is that the observed climactic changes are the result primarily of human activities including electricity and heat production, agriculture and land use change, industry, and transport.

-Figure 2 Graph showing global temperature difference from 1951-80 average.
+Figure 2: Global temperature difference from the 1880-2022 average.